jdeolive/suite-old/docs/usermanual/source/installation/aws/index.rst

       *Reviewing order*

 #.
 Once the sale is completed you will be redirected to an OpenGeo registration page.
 Fill out the form to sign up for the OpenGeo support and to receive your instance ID.
+This step is necessary in order to continue.
 When done, click :guilabel:`Submit`.

-   .. note:: This step is necessary in order to continue.

    .. figure:: img/thankyouamazon.png
       :align: center